Everest Base Camp Hiking

 We trek leaving Tengboche at the backdrop, we descend through a rhododendron forest and enter Deboche village.
 Crossing a suspension bridge at Imja Khola, we head towards Minlinggo and inter Imjatse Valley beneath the mighty peaks of Ama Dablam, Nuptse and Lhotse.
 Stay overnight in lodge.

-It is our turn to head towards Lobuche from Dingboche which is situated at a distance of five and half hours normal walk.
-The onward trail is gentle up to Pheriche village.
-Along the trail, we would be privileged to have panoramic views of the Mt.Tawache, Ama Dablam, Pokalde (5741m), Kongma-tse (5820m) and the great wall of Nuptse.
-We would have lunch at Dugla (4595m) and trek to Lobuche.
+The onward hiking route is gentle up above the Pheriche village.
+Along the trail, we favor to have panoramic views of the Mt.Tawache, Ama Dablam, Pokalde (5741m), Kongma-Tse (5820m), and the great wall of Nuptse.
+We have lunch at Dugla (4,595m) and trek to Lobuche.

 We board our early flight from Lukla to Kathmandu.
 Upon arrival at Tribhuwan International Airport, we would be received by our representatives and transfer to hotel.
 In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip on additional cost.
 Trip finish

-The best hike to Everest base camp trek 12 days available now on USD 1,225 is standard trek price on double occupancy basis.
+The 9 days Everest base camp hiking a very tough and best suits for professional visitors.
+However, Everest base camp hiking 9 days or ebc hikes 9 days is available now on USD 1,098 is the standard trek price on double occupancy basis.
 The trip price will vary according to group size.
-For deluxe and luxury trek plan, we add 3-star hotel deluxe air-conditioned room in Kathmandu and Tourist standard accommodation with an attached toilet while on a trek on possible places.
+For deluxe and luxury trek plan, we add a 3-star hotel deluxe air-conditioned room in Kathmandu and Tourist standard accommodation with an attached toilet while on a trek to possible places.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 Everest base camp hiking 12 days cost excludes :